Joshfairhead/Obsidian/Omnicient/Regen Foundation/Revathi Call 20-12-21.md

 We discussed a desire for strategy workshops in January along with their structure and the format.
 To help clarify and navigate uncertainties my proposal and offer was to run a three horizons workshop: https://resources.h3uni.org/tutorial/three-horizons/ for the endaoment and governance circles to help kick us off.

-There was also mention of formally creating a general circle.
+There was also mention of formally creating a general circle according to the notes I made in call.

 Endaoment -> where we are where we are going (3 horizons)
 - Sort out workshop as a lab